Have you ever visualized energy, felt tingling, and wondered, “Am I really feeling energy or just imagining things?”

 Using the Visualization to Quiet Your Energy

-For now, start by building some energy in your body using the earlier visualization.
-This gives you more energy, making it more obvious when your energy is quiet.
+For now, start by building some energy throughout your body using the earlier visualization.
+This engages your energy, and gives you enough energy that you’ll notice when it becomes quiet.

-(Later, you’ll just quiet your energy without building it first.
-But to learn to quiet your energy, start by building it.)
+(Later, you’ll learn to quiet your energy without building it first.)

-Then bring your awareness to other areas of your body, one at a time, using your visualization to quiet your energy there.
-Include your chest, head, and arms.
-For each area, notice how it feels to quiet your energy there.
+Then bring your awareness to your head, your arms, and other areas of your body, one at a time.
+For each area, use your visualization to quiet your energy there.
+Again, notice how it feels to quiet your energy in each area.

-Take a few breaths to notice how it feels to have your energy quiet, then let it move and become loud again.
+Take a few breaths to notice how it feels to have your energy quiet throughout your body, then let it move and become loud again.

 Practice Makes Quiet